 Christians will celebrate the event from the perspective of their faith in Christ.

+Christian interpretations have been given to many of the traditional symbols associated with Chinese New Year.
 House Cleaning: It is a good time for Christians to evaluate their lives in light of their commitment to Christ.
+New Clothes: This can be an opportunity for giving thanks for Gods abundant provisions

 (Romans 5:17).
 It's also a chance to celebrate God's new mercies made new every morning.

-Feasting: While over-indulging these few days remember that our body is the “temple of the Holy
+Feasting: While over-indulging these few days remember that our body is the temple of the Holy

-Spirit”, so do not abuse it.
+Spirit, so do not abuse it.
 Also remember the Christian virtue of hospitality, especially for those less

 fortunate.